 Python3

-Python is "officially" referred to and invoked by specfiying either Python 2.x as "Python2" or Python 3.x.x as "Python3."
+Python is "officially" referred to and invoked by specifying either Python 2.x as "Python2" or Python 3.x.x as "Python3."
 The difference is generally trivial except on Macs where Python2 is included as part of the OS install.

 On Mac and Linux based systems, adding an alias to .bashrc or .zshrc is an easy way to prevent inadvertent references to an incorrect version of Python, e.g.,